poseidon/matchbox/Documentation/cloud-config.md

 ### Examples

-See [examples/cloud](../examples/cloud) for example cloud-config files.
+See [examples/cloud](../examples/cloud) for example Cloud-Config files.

 ### Validator

-The cloud-config [validator](https://coreos.com/validate/) is useful for checking your cloud-config files for errors.
+The Cloud-Config [Validator](https://coreos.com/validate/) is useful for checking your Cloud-Config files for errors.

-## Endpoint

-The `bootcfg` [cloud-config endpoint](api.md#cloud-config) `/cloud?param=val` endpoint matches parameters to a machine `Spec` and renders the corresponding cloud-config with `metadata`.

 ## Comparison with Ignition

-Cloud-Config starts after userspace has started and runs on every boot.
-Ignition starts earlier and only runs on the first boot to provision disk state.
-Often, tasks do not need to be repeated on each boot (e.g. writing systemd unit files) and can be performed more easily before systemd starts (e.g. configuring networking).
-Ignition is recommended unless a task requires re-execution on each boot.
+Cloud-Config starts after userspace has started, on every boot.Ignition starts before PID 1 and only runs on the first boot.
+Ignition favors immutable infrastructure.

+Ignition is favored as the eventual replacement for CoreOS Cloud-Config.
+Tasks often only need to be run once and can be performed more easily before systemd has started (e.g. configuring networking).
+Ignition can write service units for tasks that need to be run on each boot.
+Instead of depending on Cloud-Config variable substitution, leverage systemd's EnvironmentFile expansion to start units with a metadata file from a source of truth.
-If a service needs to be started with dynamic data, a good approach is to use Ignition to write static files which leverage systemd's environment file expansion and start a metadata service to fetch runtime data for services which require it.